 Ghibli Park

-Studio Ghibli’s official amusement park to open in 2022
+Studio Ghibli’s official amusement park to open in November 2022

 Ghibli Museum in Tokyo will naturally continue to operate.

-A park divided into five universes
+🌿 A park divided into 5 universes

 In 2018, Aichi prefecture announced details on the park.
-It will spread on a 200 hectares area and open in autumn 🍁 2022.
-Construction work is expected to start in 2020.
-Ghibli Park will be divided into five areas:
+It will spread on a 7,1 hectares area (of the 200 of the Universal Expo’s site) and open on November 1, 2022.
+Construction work started on July 28, 2020, with no foreseeable delay due to the Coronavirus 🦠.

-These choices reflect the will to accommodate children in the best way possible, as families are the main target of this amusement park.
+The zoning choices reflect the will to accommodate children in the best way possible, as families are the main target of this amusement park.
 Therefore, there is NO attraction based on:

 - Lupin the Third: The Castle of Cagliostro (whose copyrights are not owned by Ghibli as a matter of fact);